RITSailing/website/README.md

 ## Issues and Feature Requests
 Please submit all bugs, issues and feature requests in the issues section of the github repo.

-## Task Management
-We are using Taiga to do our task management.
-[Check out our board](https://tree.taiga.io/project/gdaunton-rit-sailing-website) to see what we are up to!

 ## Pull Requests
 We do accept and look through pull requests.
 If you have a feature or fix send it our way!